thea-leake/multi-tmux/README.md

 Multimux is a tmux ssh multiplexer script - similar to csshX, but for tmux :)

-Multimux reads host names from stdin, and after options, and launches ssh sessions to the host names in tmux panes in a single tmux window, with input synchronized.

 Multimux expects to be run from an existing tmux session, and will launch ssh sessions in a "new" window.
 	Note: it will change the originating windows index in tmux, as it actually breaks the originating pane from the window to a new window.

 **Usage**:
 `multimux [--user|-U user] [--sync|-S] [--verbose] [--extended-opts 'quote_wrapped_additional_ssh_args'] [ whitespace_separated_hosts ] [ < path_to_file ] `

-As it is using STDIN for hosts hosts can be piped in, given as arguments, or in file passed redirected to stdin: `< path`.
+Hosts can be piped in, given as arguments, or in file redirected to stdin: `< path`.

-Hosts are separated by whitespace when given as arguments, and separated by whitespace or newlines when piped in, or read from file.
+Hosts are indivdual arguments when passed as arguments, and separated by whitespace or newlines when piped in or read from file.

+It can only read from one source of STDIN -file redirected or piped in, but it can combine host arguments and STDIN hosts.

-All options are optional, order does not matter:
+All arguments are optional, order does not matter:

  - `--sync` syncronizes input across panes - multiplexes keystrokes to all nodes.